polkafoundry/redkite-help-center/docs/whitelist/index.md

 For public sale, you need to click **[Apply Whitelist]**  and fill out Whitelist Registration form.

-<h3> I have summited my whitelist for .... on red kite but I was at a lower tire (Dove).
-I have upgraded my tier, do I have to resubmit my whitelist? </h3>
+<h3> I submited the whitelist for a IDO on Red Kite, but I was lower tier (Dove).
+Now I have upgraded my tier, do I have to resubmit the whitelist application form? </h3>

 No, you don't need to.